Which Natural Balance Ultra Canned Recipes Get

 Canned Dog Food

 Estimated Dry Matter Nutrient Content

-The fifth ingredient is oat bran, a nutritious by-product obtained from milling whole grain oats.
+The seventh ingredient is oat bran, a nutritious by-product obtained from milling whole grain oats.
 The bran is the fiber-rich outer layer of the grain containing starch, protein, vitamins and minerals.

 The eighth ingredient is dried potato, a dehydrated item usually made from the by-products of potato processing.
-In most cases, dried potato can contain about 10% dry matter protein which can affect our estimate of the total meat content of this recipe.
+In most cases, dried potato can contain about 10% dry matter protein which can have a slight affect on our estimate of the total meat content of this recipe.

 From here, the list goes on to include a number of other items.